SpaceMarket-hub/ConvHDF5/README.md

 https://forseasons.web.app

-default hosting public dir is public, changed to 'web' for flutter web.
+default hosting public dir is public, can changed to 'web' or 'lib with index.html' for own project.

 from,
 https://github.com/larvalabs/flutterweb_github_dataviz.